HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 #### Appropriately sized images

 Using images that are sized properly for a mobile device has long been one of the easiest ways that anyone could improve mobile load time.
 In the early days of the mobile web, site owners would often simply send the same images to desktop users as they would for mobile users, because ultimately, mobile browsers would scale and resize the images to fit in the mobile rendering of the page.
-Unfortunately, this didn’t work well, because it ended up requiring a lot of extra data to send rich, high-quality images that were better suited for a desktop viewing experience.
+Unfortunately, this didn't work well, because it ended up requiring a lot of extra data to send rich, high-quality images that were better suited for a desktop viewing experience.

 {{ figure_markup(
     image="appropriately-sized-images.png",